CastleCorp/jekyll-blog/_posts/2015-5-14-zen-clock.markdown

 But in the interest of due diligence, I will give some brief explanation of the code that makes Zen Clock tick (pun not intended).

-Skipping over the file {% highlight html %}<head>{% endhighlight %} and the messy CSS styling, we come to a div with the label "clock".
+Skipping over the file <head> and the messy CSS styling, we come to a div with the label "clock".
 Followed closely by the closing body tag.
 This may seem somewhat confusing, seeing as there is no code that seems to tell the browser how to display the clock, let alone the gif in the background.

 Herein lies the trick: about 99% of this entire project relies on jQuery, a popular library for implementing Javascript. jQuery, put simply, makes working with Javascript easier, and therefore makes the developer's life easier.
 Which is good.